rschristopher/ischristtrue.com/src/ancient-views/index.md

 !!! quote "Aristotle"
     The female is as it were a deformed male

-The consequences of activists and liberation movements have not empowered or liberated anyone, but instead degraded God-given human rights into "privileges", things granted by the powers and principalities, the false gods of modern worship.
+The consequences of modern activism and liberation movements have not empowered or liberated anyone, but instead degraded God-given human rights into "privileges", things granted by the powers and principalities, the false gods of modern worship.
-We've even come to believe these false gods can take those "privileges" away.
+We've even come to believe these principalities can take those "privileges" away.
-Always remember, human rights are God-given and can never be taken away by demonic powers.
+Always remember that human rights are God-given and can never be taken away by demonic powers.